-

 Administrative claims tend to be decided very swiftly.

-On the contrary, judicial proceedings usually take no less than six months to obtain the first-instance decision.
+On the contrary, judicial proceedings usually take no less than six months to obtain the first-instance decision (but the total duration of the proceedings depends on several factors, namely the need to hear experts or to hold a trial).

 The public procurement disputes are considered to be urgent disputes and have special procedural rules set forth in the ACPC, so to avoid excessive delays in the procurement procedure.
 The usual stages of a dispute of this kind are the following: